-Today I'm meeting with Annie Lang, a self-taught award winning designer, author, and artist from Grand Blanc, Michigan.
+Annie Lang is a self-taught award-winning designer, author, and artist from Grand Blanc, Michigan.
 Her how-to instructional books, licensed products and published magazine craft projects have found their way across six continents and into the hands and hearts of creative souls worldwide.

 Annie's business, Annie Things Possible, took root in the small Midwestern town of Holly, Michigan.
 She sold her finished handcrafted creations and artwork through local retail gift shops and at craft fairs.
 Her initial projects submissions to magazine publishers were immediately accepted and published, so she decided to go one step further and self-publish instructional painting pattern books through Easl Publications.
 In the spring of 1995, Annie Lang's first book, "Elves From My Shelves" was published.
 Twenty eight titles followed over the next eight years.
-Today, she joins our readers for a brief chat about her twenty-year career in the creative arts.
+See Annie's whimsical art projects on Creativity Portal.

 Q: What was your first job as a young woman?

 A: When I was seventeen, I worked the third shift as a line worker at a box factory.

 Q: How did you make the leap from day job to dream job?
 What were some of the difficult parts of this transition for you?

 A: I never really made a "leap" to my dream job!
 I have worked as a waitress, a sign painter, an Avon representative, an office clerk, an after school program instructor, and a silkscreen cutter to generate household budget income.
 I didn't realistically believe I could financially survive or compete in the art community as a professional artist, but always knew I wanted to work in the commercial art or publishing fields.
 Money and education were my greatest obstacles; I didn't have much of either, so I taught myself and invested what little I had on basic supplies and how-to publications.